-The Georgia Law Juris Doctor degree program is a full-time day program.
-First-year students may begin classes only in the fall semester. *Applications for the Fall 2018 entering class will be available September 1, 2017 on lsac.org.*
+The UGA School of Law Juris Doctor degree program is a full-time day program.
+First-year students may begin classes only in the fall semester.

 Applicants need not possess a baccalaureate degree at the time the application for admission is submitted.
 However, in order to register for classes, proof that the degree has been conferred is required.